alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter10-geometry-shaders.md

 Welcome back.
 Last time, we dove into bottom end of the pixel pipeline.
 This time, we’ll switch back to the middle of the pipeline to look at what is probably the most visible addition that came with D3D10: Geometry Shaders.
 But first, some more words on how I decompose the graphics pipeline in this series, and how that’s different from the view the APIs will present to you.

-### There’s multiple pipelines / anatomy of a pipeline stage
+## There’s Multiple Pipelines / Anatomy Of A Pipeline Stage

 This goes back to [part 3](https://fgiesen.wordpress.com/2011/07/03/a-trip-through-the-graphics-pipeline-2011-part-3/), but it’s important enough to repeat it: if you look in, for example, the D3D10 documentation, you’ll find a diagram of the “D3D10 pipeline” that includes all stages that might be active.
 The “D3D10 pipeline” includes Geometry Shading, even if you don’t have a Geometry shader set, and the same for Stream-Out.
 In the purely functional model of D3D10, the Geometry Shading stage is always there; if you don’t set a Geometry Shader, it just happens to be very simple (and boring): data is just passed through unmodified to the next pipeline stage(s) (Rasterization/Stream-Out).